Peter Hawkins: Career

 In 1966, Hawkins voiced the Cybermen in the fourth and final part of the Doctor Who serial The Tenth Planet, originated by Roy Skelton.
 For the subsequent three Cyberman serials he used an electrolarynx, which he described as very uncomfortable.
 He never returned afterwards, as he had enough of having to fund it himself.
 He was, however, considered to be the voice of K9 before John Leeson, with whom Hawkins had worked with on the first year of Thames Television's Rainbow, won the role.

 One of his most prominent live-action roles in the period was 1965's The Big Spender, for which he grew and curled his hair for three months.
 As well, throughout the late 1950s and early 1960s he appeared in many advertising magazine programmes.
 In 1969 he played an Albanian interpreter speaking English in The Power Game, which he considered his hardest role to play.

-In 1972, Hawkins joined the ensemble of Dave Allen at Large for the series’ second season, even writing various skits, and remaining for its third and fourth.
+In 1972, Hawkins joined the ensemble of Dave Allen at Large for the second series, even writing various skits, and remaining for its third and fourth.
 He provided the original voice of Zippy in Rainbow, which began that same year.
 In the pilot, he also voiced Sunshine, Bramble and Pillar, but after many policy changes they were removed.
 He tried to rewrite gags, which proved hard for the target audience, and so left the series, despite being asked to stay.
 He was eventually replaced by Roy Skelton, whom he recommended.

 Throughout the 1980s, as well as providing voices in SuperTed, The Family-Ness and Jimbo and the Jet-Set, Hawkins reprised his roles of Bill and Ben for various shows, including Six Fifty-Five Special and Blue Peter.
-His treatment of voiceovers like his acting parts (the right voice for a character appearing if the right ideas were thought) allowed him to reprise the roles.
+His treatment of voice overs like his acting parts (the right voice for a character appearing if the right ideas were thought) allowed him to reprise the roles.
 In 1988 he, his wife Rosemary Miller and David Graham did voices together for the English dub of the German animated film Stowaways on the Ark.

 Due to Hawkins' role as Spotty Dog in The Woodentops, he was chosen by Nick Park to voice Gromit in his short film A Grand Day Out.
 He eventually decided to make Gromit a mute character to save on the effort required to animate his mouth, instead using his eyes and monobrow to communicate.
 None of Hawkins' original dialogue has been publicly released.
 Although Gromit snores and whimpers in A Grand Day Out, whether or not these were recorded by him is unconfirmed.

 Silas believed his father had the most involvement with the Flower Pot Men, although he also enjoyed the diverse cast of Captain Pugwash, being very proud when it appeared in The Times as a crossword clue: "The captain is all for the dog having a bath".
 By comparison, when it was claimed Hilda Brabban created the Flower Pot Men, Hawkins immediately wrote a rebuttal.
 According to Silas, Hawkins gave thought to every role, yet never looked back at them.